Lizzy McAlpine

+In 2020, she released her debut studio album, Give Me a Minute, to critical acclaim.
+Her second album, Five Seconds Flat (2022), gave her her first appearance on both the U.S. Billboard 200 and the Billboard Hot 100, with the TikTok-viral single "Ceilings".
+Following her 2023 signing with RCA Records, McAlpine released her third studio album, Older, in 2024, which was supported by the lead single of the same name.

+In 2025, McAlpine portrayed Nellie Collins in the Broadway premiere of Floyd Collins opposite Jeremy Jordan.

-Early life and education
+Early and personal life

-Lizzy McAlpine grew up in Narberth, Pennsylvania, in the suburbs of Philadelphia.
+Lizzy McAlpine was born on September 21, 1999, to father Mark McAlpine and mother Robin Lacey and grew up in Narberth, Pennsylvania, in the suburbs of Philadelphia with her sibling Emory.
 She has written music since she was in 6th grade.
 She attended Lower Merion High School, where she sang in a co-ed a cappella group and did theater.

-McAlpine studied songwriting at Berklee College of Music located in Boston before leaving in her junior year to pursue music full-time.
-In April 2020 at the beginning of the COVID-19 pandemic, she started the Instagram #BerkleeAtHome streaming concert series.
+McAlpine studied songwriting at Berklee College of Music in Boston, before leaving in her junior year to pursue music full-time.
+At the beginning of the COVID-19 pandemic in April 2020 she started the Instagram #BerkleeAtHome streaming concert series.

-McAlpine's father passed away in mid-March 2020.
-She wrote the song "Headstones and Land Mines" about him on her first album, Give Me A Minute, and dedicated the song "chemtrails" to him on her second album, Five Seconds Flat.
+McAlpine's father died on March 13, 2020.
+Since his passing, she has vowed to dedicate track 13s to him.
+She wrote the song "Headstones and Land Mines" about him on her first album, dedicated the song "Chemtrails" to him on her second album, and wrote the song "March" on her third album for him.
+The tracks reference him as the Earth, the Air, and the Water, respectively.